hyperledger/fabric/docs/source/fabric_model.rst

 * :ref:`Ledger-Features` --- The immutable, shared ledger encodes the entire transaction history for each channel, and includes SQL-like query capability for efficient auditing and dispute resolution.
-* :ref:`Privacy` --- Channels and private data collections enable multi-lateral transactions with the high degrees of privacy and confidentiality required by competing businesses and regulated industries that exchange assets on a common network.
+* :ref:`Privacy` --- Channels and private data collections enable private and confidential multi-lateral transactions that are usually required by competing businesses and regulated industries that exchange assets on a common network.
 * :ref:`Security-Membership-Services` --- Permissioned membership provides a